bharding216/to-do-flask/README.md

-My first Flask CRUD app.
+# Basic To Do Flask CRUD app
+This was my first Flask CRUD app.
+This introduced me to the skills required to create my Logistics Manangement App for CarbonFree.